Everyone

 Personal grievance and mediation

-If the complainant is not happy with your response, they may try to resolve the issue by raising a personal grievance through Employment New Zealand’s free mediation services.
+If the complainant is not happy with your response, they may try to resolve the issue by raising a through Employment New Zealand’s free mediation services.
 Employees have 90 days from when they first identified the bullying to raise a personal grievance claim under the Employment Relations Act.

 Personal grievances